E70M/Ponoc/README.md

 #Week 1
 Created framework of game.
 The stage, scenes, buttons, backdrops, and menus were put in place for future development.
 Immediate goals: Nail gridpane work or use scene builder with FXML, perfect KeyboardInput, find artist for character sprites and for level backdrops.

+#Week 2
+Added Jonathan Luu to the project.
+Immediate goals: Nail gridpane work or use scene builder with FXML, perfect KeyboardInput, find artist for character sprites and for level backdrops.